Watermelon Before Exercise Helps Slice Recovery Time

-Summer is in full-swing and watermelon is a great food consisting of 90% water content.
+Watermelon is a beautiful fruit consisting of 90% water.
 It’s full of vitamins minerals, and amino acid, organic compounds including:

 - vitamin A

 - vitamin B6

 - phytonutrients – lycopene!

 The refreshing watermelon juice squeezed from the summer fruit has gained resounding status amongst athletes at boosting performance.
 It keeps your body hydrated, healthy and great for your skin quality.

 Does L-citrulline reduce muscle soreness?

 Yes, it has been researched and found that it significantly reduces muscle soreness after exercise.
 Now scientists have found evidence that, In addition to being a favourite summer fruit,it can relieve post-exercise muscle soreness after hearty exercise.
 Watermelon juice’s status amongst athletes is receiving scientific support.